Tour Length

 “When it comes to the weather, the best time to go on safari in Namibia is from June to September, although May and October are generally also fine.
 During these months, you can usually expect clear skies, dry conditions and cool nights, especially in desert regions.
 With the best weather conditions come the best road and track conditions.
 Many unpaved roads can be quite difficult after rains, but thankfully, rain is rare during these months.
 High season in Namibia runs from July to October.
 Roads, campsites and national parks can all get busy at this time.
 Prices are at their highest, and limited availability may mean you have less choice unless you book well in advance.
 April, May and June can be a cheaper but nonetheless good alternative.
 The Wet season months of November to April aren’t all bad: rains are rarely constant or too disruptive, and with low season comes lower prices and fewer crowds.
 Other advantages of traveling at this time include the birding (many migratory species arrive in September and stay until April) and the opportunity to see newborn animals in the parks.”

-4Do I need 4x4 experience for a self-drive safari in Namibia?
+4Do I need 4x4 experience for a self-drive trip in Namibia?

 5How much does a Namibia self-drive safari cost?